-Eichrom’s DGA Resins are extraction chromatographic materials containing either N,N,N’,N’-tetra-n-octyldiglycolamide (DGA Resin, Normal) or N,N,N’,N’-tetra-2-ethylhexyldiglycolamide (DGA Resin, Branched).
-The structure of the DGA molecule is shown in Figure 1, where the R-groups are straight chain or branched C8 groups.
-The bed density of both DGA Resins is approximately 0.38 g/mL, with a functional capacity of 7-8 mg Eu per mL of resin.
+The Eichrom DGA Resins are extraction chromatographic materials containing either N,N,N’,N’-tetra-n-octyldiglycolamide (DGA Resin, Normal) or N,N,N’,N’-tetra-2-ethylhexyldiglycolamide (DGA Resin, Branched).
+The structure of the DGA molecule is shown in Figure 1 (R = 1-octyl or 2-ethyl-1-hexyl).
+The DGA Resins have a bed density of 0.39 g/mL and a functional capacity of 7-8 mg Eu per mL of resin.
+(1)

 The k’ for Ac decreases above 2-3M HNO3, while the k’ for rare earth cations continues to remain >1000.
 This provides a mechanism for the separation of Ac and rare earths.
-Ac can be eluted with 8-10M HNO3, while the rare earths remain on the DGA Resin (Mastren, et al.).
+Ac can be eluted with 8-10M HNO3, while the rare earths remain on the DGA Resin.
+(2)

-Figure 7 shows the uptake of various transition and post transition elements on DGA, Normal.
-Bismuth is retained from 0.05-8M HNO3 and 0.05-1M HCl.
-Care should be taken if decontamination from Bi is critical to the analysis.
-Bi may be removed from DGA, Normal resin with 9-10M HCl, before recovering Ac, Am or rare earths in dilute HCl.
+Figure 8 shows the uptake of various transition and post transition elements on DGA, Normal.
+(1) Bismuth is retained from 0.05-8M HNO3 and HCl and will remain on the DGA, Normal when recovering metal ions in dilute HCl (0.05-0.25M).
+Bi will elute from DGA, Normal when recovering metal ions with oxalic acid or ammonium bioxalate.
+When decontamination from Bi is critical to the analysis, Bi may be removed from DGA, Normal resin with 9-10M HCl, before recovering dilute HCl, oxalic acid, or ammonium bioxalate.
+(9)

 1) Horwitz E.P., McAlister D.R., Bond A.H., Barrans R.E., Novel Extraction Chromatographic Resins Based on Tetraalkyldiglycolamides: Characterization and Potential Applications, Solvent Extraction Ion Exch., 23, 219 (2005).
 (HP104)